minisbett/osu-sharp/README.md

 ## ⚠️ Error Handling

 The response returned from the endpoint methods are of type `APIResult<T>`.
 This type wraps the data returned from the osu!
 API, or provides the error if the API returned one.
-Additionally, osu-sharp interprets the error message provided by the osu!
+Additionally, osu.NET interprets the error message provided by the osu!
 API and provides an `APIErrorType` for common errors.
 This can help handle different kinds of errors in individual ways.

 > [!TIP]
 > The xmldoc for the entrypoint methods always provide the `APIErrorType` the endpoints are expected to return, as well as when they do it, so you always know which errors to expect.